scandipwa/docs/setup/on-existing-m2.md

 ## Something does not work?

+Upon immediate inspection theme could appear fine, but might not load at all.
+Please open you inspector and make sure the requests (at least one GET and one POST) has returned successfully.
+If they did, please checkout the rest for `error` fields in response.
+The most common issues are:

+1. Missing Header and Footer CMS blocks.

+    To resolve, go to the admin panel, create at least one CMS block and one Scandiweb menu, then go to _Store > Configuration > ScandiPWA > Content customization_ and select CMS blocks for all fields.
+If you will select the field to be "empty" it will also count as a selection.

+2. Homepage not showing - refer to the [FAQ](/setup/docker/faq.md), search for `404 on Homepage`.

+> **Note**: after changing those configurations remember to flush the Magento caches.

-Follow this simple algorithm:
+For other issues, follow this simple algorithm:

-1. Refer to the [FAQ page](./docker/faq.md).
+1. Refer to the [FAQ page](/setup/docker/faq.md).
 It most probably already has the solution to your problem.

     > **Note**: the Docker setup related issues are also mentioned in this document.